 Related Resources For California Sexual Assault Laws

 If you're facing sexual assault charges, challenging victim testimony can be a delicate balancing act.
 In these and in any other sexual assault case, it's important to have a strong criminal defense attorney in your corner, one who understands the process and the best ways to present your defense.
-Reach out to one today for a free initial evaluation of your case.

 Contact a qualified attorney.